raacker/raacker.github.io_backup/_posts/diary/2017-03-13-get-back-to-sophomore.markdown

 location: "Daejeon, South Korea"
 commentIssueId: 6
 category: Diary
-tags: [diary, raspberry pi, embedded, opensource]
+tags: [raspberry pi, embedded, opensource]
 ---

 <h2>Not a time traveling story or reapplying to school.</h2> My sophomore was in Mar, 2015 to Feb, 2016.
 It was brilliant!
 Because I was just back to school from army(Korea) and I restarted all of my studies.